-- Simbang Gabi – As a country with huge number of Christians particularly Catholics, it is without a doubt that most of the citizens are religious if not spiritual.
+- Simbang Gabi – As a country with a huge number of Christians particularly Catholics, it is without a doubt that most of the citizens are religious if not spiritual.
 Part of their Christian devotion is attending a daily dawn mass for nine consecutive days.
-Simbang Gabi starts in the 16th of December and ends in the 24th.
-The last mass is called Misa de Gallo(occurs in the Christmas Eve).
+Simbang Gabi starts on the 16th of December and ends on the 24th.
+The last mass is called Misa de Gallo(occurs on Christmas Eve).
 One of the best things in Simbang Gabi is that you get to buy and taste those traditional Filipino delicacies like bibingka and puto bumbong(both are made out of steamed rice flour).

 - Christmas Carols – Christmas songs make us feel more the essence of the yuletide.
 However, listening to them couldn’t get better when done right in front of your home.
 Filipino carolers come in different groups.
-There are kids, young people, adult, or mixed carolers.
+There are kids, young people, adults, or mixed carolers.
 They are mainly composed of singers, guitarists, and other local instrumentalists.
-The most common instrument used by kids carolers is made out of tansan or bottled caps.
+The most common instrument used by kids carolers is made out of “tansan” or bottled-caps.
 These tansan are flattened out and stacked up in an iron wire so as to produced noise like cymbals.

-- Noche Buena – The Christmas Eve or Noche Buena is one of the most important dinner for Filipinos.
-Family, relatives, and friends gather together to to partake traditional Filipino dishes as well as each other’s company.
-The highlight of the dishes are lechon, jamon, and queso de bola aside from more local dishes.
+- Noche Buena – The Christmas Eve or Noche Buena is one of the most important dinners for Filipinos.
+Family, relatives, and friends gather together to partake traditional Filipino dishes as well as each other’s company.
+The highlight of the dishes is Lechon, Jamon, and queso de bola aside from more local dishes.
 It is expected that foods are placed on a long table for a buffet set up.
-Everyone needs to stay awake as Noche Buena is done midnight.
-Parlor games are also common activity to entertain children while waiting for the dinner.
+Everyone needs to stay awake as Noche Buena is done at midnight.
+Parlor games are also a common activity to entertain children while waiting for dinner.